 The agencies are not proposing to adjust the stringency of the proposed 2017-2025 standards based on the off-cycle credit menu (with two limited exceptions for certain stop start technologies and for certain aerodynamic improvements, as described in section III.C.5.b.i of the preamble).
 There are a number of reasons for this.
 First, the agencies have very little technical information on these technologies.
 The analysis presented below is based on a limited amount of data and an engineering analysis for each technology.
 Some of the analysis includes more detailed vehicle simulation however the activity (or usage profiles) may have a fair amount of uncertainty.
 Second, the agencies have virtually no data on the cost, development time necessary, manufacturability, etc of these technologies.
 The agencies thus cannot project that some of these technologies are feasible within the 2017-2025 timeframe.
-Third, the agencies have no data on what the rates of penetration of these technologies would be during the rule timeframe.
-Fourth, as off-cycle technologies, they (by definition) typically do not affect the measurement of the 2-cycle fuel economy test procedure; therefore it may be incompatible to adjust a 2-cycle standard.
+Third, the agencies have no data on what the rates of penetration of these technologies, they (by definition) typically do not affect the measurement of the 2-cycle fuel economy test procedure; therefore it may be incompatible to adjust a 2-cycle standard.
 It is still justifiable to grant credits toward a 2-cycle test as the technologies should still have a real-world benefit.